szczyglis-dev/py-gpt/README.md

 - Another agent (feedback) verifies the best answer and suggests improvements.
 - A request for improving the best answer is sent to a new pair of agents (new parents).
 - From this new pair, the best answer is selected again in the next generation, and the cycle repeats.

+**B2B**
+- A human provides a topic for discussion.
+- Bot 1 generates a response and sends it to Bot 2.
+- Bot 2 receives the response from Bot 1 as input, provides an answer, and sends the response back to Bot 1 as its input.
+This cycle repeats.
+- The human can interrupt the loop at any time and update the entire discussion.

 **Limitations:**